Use SEPP distributions to tap retirement funds penalty-free

 3. Fixed annuitization method

 Under this method, taxpayers divide the account balance by an annuity factor (determined using a life expectancy table and chosen interest rate).
-Taxpayers determine the payment amount only once, and it stays the same for the entire SEPP period.
+The payment amount is determined only once, and it stays the same for the entire SEPP period.

-Taxpayers can choose any method, but they can’t change the method during the SEPP period, with one exception: Taxpayers who chose the fixed amortization or fixed annuitization method can permanently switch to the RMD method in any subsequent year without penalty.
+Taxpayers can choose any method, but they can’t change the method during the SEPP period, with one exception.
+The fixed amortization or fixed annuitization method can permanently switch to the RMD method in any subsequent year without penalty.
 Once the taxpayer switches to the RMD method, no other changes are allowed to the distribution method used.